fastmover/plugins_last_updated/readme.md

 Plugins Last Updated Column
 =
 ---
-This plugin adds a column to the admin plugin's page to show when each plugin was last updated.
+This plugin adds columns to the admin plugin's page to show when each plugin was last updated or upgraded.
 The functionality of this plugin was entirely [Karissa Skirmont](http://kissaskreations.com/ "Kissa's Kreations")'s idea.

 [Plugin Page](https://wordpress.org/plugins/plugins-last-updated-column/#developers "Plugins Last Updated Column")